tlavarenne/gr-ethernet/README.md

 - Bandwidth: 50 MHz minimum
 - Probe: Differential or single-ended on twisted pair

-The provided examples use data captured via crosstalk monitoring on adjacent twisted pairs, as described in Hackable Magazine #61.
+The provided examples use data captured by directly probing a twisted pair with a differential probe, as described in Hackable Magazine #61.

 ## Troubleshooting